lowquark/cpsula/README.md

 simple enough to fit in your head, and comes with an equally minimal [markup](https://portal.mozz.us/gemini/gemini.circumlunar.space/docs/gemtext.gmi) specification.

-Following this theme of minimalism, `cpsula` is a Gemini server which feeds all requests through a single Lua function, aiming to do so with as little code/dependency overhead as possible.
+Following Gemini's theme of minimalism, `cpsula` is a Gemini server which feeds all requests through a single Lua function, aiming to do so with as little code/dependency overhead as possible.
 While existing servers predominantly host static content (albeit with the addition of CGI), `cpsula` leverages the simplicity and flexibility of Lua to generate dynamic content to your heart's content.